Crispy Pork Cutlet

-Crispy Pork Cutlet – tender boneless pork chops breaded and pan fried to crispy perfection.
+Crispy Pork Cutlets – tender boneless breaded pork cutlets that are pan fried to crispy perfection.
 Served with a salad for a delicious meal any night of the week.

 My family eats a lot of pork.
 And more than just bacon.
 I am pretty sure pork tenderloin, like this Sheet Pan Pork Tenderloin might be our favorite cut of meat.